History of Sapulpa

 As stated earlier, Sapulpa had many nicknames.
 One such nickname we gave ourselves was “Crystal City of the Southwest.”
 This is referring to the wide variety of glass factories Sapulpa once had.
 At one time, in the Teens and 20s, Sapulpa had at least six glass factories working.
 They all made a little different brands, though; like one was building windshields, one was building windows for homes, and another manufactured fruit jars.

 On the other hand, Liberty Glass Factory made more commercial ware.
 They made milk bottles, Pepsi bottles, beer bottles, and even glass mailboxes.
 Why would they make glass mailboxes?
 Seems a little dangerous when we think about modern society.
-But this is during war time, like World War I and II.
+But this is during war time, of World War II.
 During these times, there was a shortage of rubber, coffee, and metal.
 So, Liberty Glass said, we’ll make everything out of glass; and they did.

 The Euchee Mission Boarding School began in 1891.
 It expanded in 1894, and became a large campus-like facility.
 The school was about 40 acres.
 It stood what was then considered “1 mile east of town.”
 The boarding school closed in 1947 when the city purchased the lot.
 It’s now the Sapulpa High School, Jr. High, the then Woodlawn Elementary, now Holmes Park Elementary, and a football field.
 Residential areas surround these now city school facilities.
 Today, there is a small Yuchi facility just outside of Sapulpa, teaching the Yuchi languages and culture.
-The Yuchi language is different than any other Indigenous language.
+The Yuchi language is different from any other Indigenous language.
 In 1997, it was estimated only 300 Yuchis existed.
 By 2000, it was estimated only 15 spoke the Yuchi language fluently.
 In 2011, only five.

 Railroad & Oil